Need a birthday gift for your wife or girlfriend who may be celebrating a milestone by turning 40, 50 or 60?

 It may require planes, trains, automobiles, babysitters, pet sitters and days off from work.
 The birthday person not only gets to be the center of attention, they are the chief beneficiary of everyone else’s efforts.

-What could make a person feel more special than knowing everyone is there to celebrate them?
+What could make a person feel more special than knowing others are devoting their precious time to celebrating them?

 Gifting Experiences Instead of Physical Items Can Improve Your Relationships

-While it's fairly safe to assume that most women in their 40's, 50's and 60's would enjoy receiving flowers, it requires a much deeper level of intimacy to give a woman a trip to New York City to see a musical or to send her to Napa to visit her favorite winery.
+While it's fairly safe to assume that most women in their 40's, 50's and 60's would enjoy receiving flowers, it requires a much deeper level of intimacy to give a woman an overnight trip to visit that Farmer's Market she's always wanted to see.

 A recent study in the Journal of Consumer Research has demonstrated that experiences can actually improve relationships because they “elicit a strong emotional response when consumed.”